 In the wild, hamsters can forage for a wide variety of fresh greens and pick out exactly what their body needs.

-As your pet, you are the one and only source of food for your hamster.
+Like your pet, you are the one and only source of food for your hamster.
 That means you’re responsible for providing the variety and nutritional balance he or she is craving.

 With that in mind, let's see what is it exactly that a hamster needs to eat.